milvus-io/milvus-docs/site/en/adminGuide/clouds/azure.md

 ### Connect to the cluster

 1. Navigate to the cluster that you have created in Kubernetes services and click it.
-2. On the left-hand navigation pane, click `Overview`.
+2. On the left-side navigation pane, click `Overview`.
 3. On the `Overview` page that appears, click `Connect` to view the resource group and subscription.
 ![Azure](../../../../assets/azure.png)